diN0bot/gutsy/extern/devopsjson/outline.md

 - Teamname (Required)
 - Members (Required) Must contain at least one member
-    - Name and SSO fields are required
+    - The SSO field is required
     - Other field names must be valid URI protocols

 ````